riley-wilson/tennis_and_prob/README.md

 # tennis_and_prob

-kyrgyzstan code is contained in class_match.py and sim_classic.py
+Kyrgyzstan code is contained in class_match.py and sim_classic.py

 Zanzibar code is contained in choke_match.py and choking_sim.py